BENJAMIN HOPE R.P., R.S.M.A., R.O.I., N.E.A.C., P.S.

 Benjamin says: "I draw and paint directly from life, both in the studio and outside.
 Working in this way results in marks that are reactive, and for me, it is the best way to capture what it feels like to be with the subject.
 I also create much larger studio paintings based on small plein air studies.
 In these I try to recreate the energy and atmosphere of the smaller work using a more complex layering of paint."

-He is a member of the New English Art Club, Royal Society of Portrait Painters, Royal Society of Marine Artists and the Pastel Society.
+He is a member of the New English Art Club, Royal Society of Portrait Painters, Royal Society of Marine Artists, Royal Insitute of Oil Painters and the Pastel Society.